 Experience Platform enables you to bring data together from multiple sources and combine it in order to see a complete view of each of your individual customers.
 When bringing this data together, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create a profile.

 You can select a merge policy that matches your marketing purpose for this audience or use the default merge policy provided by Platform.
 You can create multiple merge policies unique to your organization, including creating your own default merge policy.
-For step-by-step instructions on creating merge policies for your organization, please see the tutorial on working with merge policies using the UI.
+For step-by-step instructions on creating merge policies for your organization, please begin by reading the merge policies overview.

 To select a merge policy for your segment definition, select the gear icon on the Fields tab, then use the Merge Policy dropdown menu to select the merge policy that you wish to use.

 When building a segment definition, the Segment Properties section on the right-hand side of the workspace displays an estimate of the size of the resulting segment, allowing you to adjust your segment definition as needed before building the audience itself.

 The Segment Properties section is also where you can specify important information about your segment definition, including its name and description.
 Segment definition names are used to identify your segment among those defined by your organization and should therefore be descriptive, concise, and unique.

 As you continue to build your segment definition, you can view a paginated preview of the audience by selecting View Profiles.